 Here’s an explanation of some of the language and terminology encountered in a litigation situation.

-in litigation in the UK, the losing party in a claim has to pay their own costs and those of the other side, or winning party.
+In many cases the losing party has to pay their own legal costs and those of the opponent/winning party.
 So each party has to consider how they will cover that potential expense.

 Adverse costs or after the event insurance ('ATE')

-This is insurance to cover the costs of losing a claim, for which a premium is payable.
-Insurance does not however cover the ongoing own side costs of litigation and is complementary to litigation funding.
+This is insurance to cover the costs of losing a case, for which a premium is payable.
+Insurance does not, however, cover the ongoing own side costs of cases and is complementary to Litigation Funding.

 Arkin v Borchard Lines Ltd & Others (2005)

 This was an important case in the English Court of Appeal that, amongst other things, made clear that Litigation Funding is a legitimate method of financing litigation.

 The membership association for all litigation funders launched in November 2011.
 Harbour is the founder member of ALF and its Code of Conduct. http://associationoflitigationfunders.com/